XIZEYE/xizeye.github.io/_pages/about.md

 ------
 ### November 13, 2024

-After 3 years of participation in the University Teaching training program, I am glad to share that I officially graduated and obtained my [Western Certificate in University Teaching and Learning](https://xizeye.github.io/files/Teaching_Certificate_Xize.pdf)!
+After 3 years of participation in the University Teaching training program, I am glad to share that I officially graduated and obtained my [Western Certificate in University Teaching and Learning](https://xizeye.github.io/files/Teaching_Certificate_Xize.pdf):relaxed:!
 This is a very special moment because I have learned and grown so much in many directions, including curriculum design, effective means of delivery, active learning strategies, communication skills, conflict resolution, and diversity and inclusion.
-Special thanks to the instructors and staff at the Center for Teaching and Learning (CTL) at Western University.
-Your collective effort elevated the whole experience!
+Special thanks to the instructors and staffs at the [Center for Teaching and Learning](https://teaching.uwo.ca/) (CTL) at Western University.
+Your collective effort elevated the whole experience :two_hearts:!<br/><br/>

-Keep learning, keep going ~ 🎉.
-Just received the [edX verified certificate](https://xizeye.github.io/files/Stanford_SQL_certificate.pdf) for the [Stanford Online course in Relational Databases and SQL](https://online.stanford.edu/courses/soe-ydatabases0005-databases-relational-databases-and-sql)!
-Very helpful course with a detailed curriculum and practice tools, would definitely recommend!
-Another similar course is the [SQL for Data Science](https://www.coursera.org/learn/sql-for-data-science) by UC Davis.
-Wishing everybody good luck on the journey of self improvement!📈<br/><br/>

 ### October 14, 2024